hora/objects-in-javascript/README.md

 ## References and further reading

-- [Defiintion of primitive data types, from MDN](https://developer.mozilla.org/en-US/docs/Glossary/Primitive)
+- [Defintion of primitive data types, from MDN](https://developer.mozilla.org/en-US/docs/Glossary/Primitive)

 - [Definition of JS objects from